uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 ### Don't cache!

 Okay, sometimes caching is your only option.
 You're on the web and it's happening whether you like it or not.
-But even in this case there are options other than a simply slapping on ```Cache-Control: max-age=xxx```.
+But even in this case there are options other than simply slapping on ```Cache-Control: max-age=xxx```.

 ### Know your data

 You should know when your data was last modified at the very least.
 Now you can make use of the ```If-Modified-Since``` header.
 Return 304-not-modified if the data hasn't changed.
 Now you can intelligently utilise the the client's caching capability without sacrificing visibility and control.
 Using this header will let you serve new content instantly and also cache indefinitely.
 The best of both worlds.
-Taking it one step further, if you're able to version you data (or just generate a hash of your response), you can make use of [etags](https://en.wikipedia.org/wiki/HTTP_ETag) and still interact with the client and apply appropriate logic without the latency related to data transfer.
+Taking it one step further, if you're able to version your data (or just generate a hash of your response), you can make use of [etags](https://en.wikipedia.org/wiki/HTTP_ETag) and still interact with the client and apply appropriate logic without the latency related to data transfer.

 ### Optimise for performance, don't hide bad performance